The Shocking Amounts of Toxic Chemicals in Your Body!

 - Developmental delay

 - Mitochondria disorders

 - Parkinson’s disease

 Ways to Detox Chemicals

 I have devoted my life and career to guiding my clients towards a healthier way of life.
 Of course, we cannot always help the number of toxic chemicals we are exposed to on a daily basis, even if we are vigilant about what we put into and on our bodies.
-That is why detoxing and finding balance with Mineral Power is so important!
+That is why detoxing and finding balance with Myers Detox Protocol is so important!
 Here are just a few ways you can work to rid your body of these nasty chemicals that infiltrate our lives and environments:

 - Drink spring water or properly filtered water.
 Store in glass containers, preferably, or in plastic containers with 1, 2, or 5 designations on the bottom.
 Adding lemon to water helps with detoxification.
 There are also many detox herbal teas available, including ingredients like dandelion root, licorice root, and burdock root.

 - Use chelation therapy with DMSA if there is significant body burden of toxic metals.

 Of course, information is power.
 And while we can detox our bodies using some of these simple lifestyle changes, I highly recommend you know exactly what chemicals you are dealing with first!